getpinga/fossbilling-epp-fred/README.md

 ## 7. Adding a New TLD:

 Finally, add a new Top Level Domain (TLD) using your module from the "**New Top Level Domain**" tab.
 Make sure to configure all necessary details, such as pricing, within this tab.

+# Troubleshooting

+If you experience problems connecting to your EPP server, follow these steps:

+1. Ensure your server's IP (IPv4 and IPv6) is whitelisted by the EPP server.

+2. Confirm your client and server support IPv6 if required.
+If needed, disable IPv6 support in EPP server.

+3. Reload the EPP module or restart the web server after any changes.

+4. Ensure certificates have the correct permissions: `chown www-data:www-data cert.pem` and `chown www-data:www-data key.pem`.

+5. Verify the EPP module is configured with the chosen registrar prefix.